Status Quo (band): 1981–1990: Line-up changes, Live Aid and In The Army Now

 Status Quo's final appearance with the Kircher line-up opened the Live Aid charity event at Wembley Stadium in July 1985.
 That year, Rossi recorded and released two solo singles with long-time writing partner Bernie Frost.
 Parfitt recorded a solo album, Recorded Delivery, with bass player John "Rhino" Edwards and drummer Jeff Rich.
 The album remains unreleased, although some tracks were reworked and released sporadically as Quo B-sides until 1987.

 In mid-1985, Rossi, Parfitt and Bown, with Edwards and Rich, started work on a new Quo album.
-Lancaster – by this time more or less settled in Australia – took out a legal injunction to stop the band using the Status Quo name, citing increasing musical differences, notably during sessions for Back to Back.
-The specific dispute concerned two tracks that became hits for the group around that time.
-Lancaster had co-written "Ol' Rag Blues", but was angered when the producers chose to release a version with Rossi singing the lead vocal instead of one sung by himself.
+Lancaster – by this time more or less settled in Australia – took out a legal injunction to stop the band using the Status Quo name.
 The injunction also prevented the release of a single, "Naughty Girl", for which a catalogue number was issued by Vertigo.

-An out-of-court settlement was made in January 1986, giving Rossi and Parfitt the rights to the band's name, enabling the new Status Quo line-up to continue recording In The Army Now, for which "Naughty Girl" was reworked as "Dreamin'".
+An out-of-court settlement was made in January 1986, giving Rossi and Parfitt the rights to the band's name, enabling the new line-up to continue work on the In the Army Now album, for which "Naughty Girl" was reworked as "Dreamin'".
 Lancaster remained in Australia, and in 1986 joined an Australian supergroup, the Party Boys, featuring Angry Anderson of Rose Tattoo, John Brewster of the Angels and Kevin Borich, but achieved little success outside Australia.
-Lancaster left Status Quo formally in 1987.

 In 1986, Quo supported Queen on the latter's Magic Tour.
-The commercially successful In the Army Now album was released later that year, peaking at No. 7 on the UK Albums Chart.
-Its title track became one of the band's biggest UK singles, reaching No. 2.
-The following album, Ain't Complaining, in 1988, was less successful but produced the No. 5 hit "Burning Bridges".
-Rerecorded (with new lyrics) in April 1994 with Manchester United F.C. as "Come On You Reds", the single would have given the band their second UK No. 1, but it was credited as 'by Manchester United'.
-The following album, 1989's Perfect Remedy, became their first since 1971's Dog of Two Head not to go Top 20 in the UK.
-In 1990 the band scored their last UK Top 10 single with "The Anniversary Waltz Part One", a medley of rock and roll classics to celebrate the 25th anniversary of Rossi and Parfitt's first meeting.
-The track was recorded for a new greatest hits album Rocking All Over the Years, which reached No. 2 in the UK, while a follow-up medley "The Anniversary Waltz Part Two" appeared as a single at the end of the year.
+The commercially successful In the Army Now album was released later that year, peaking at number seven on the UK Albums Chart.
+Its title track became one of the band's biggest UK singles, reaching number two.
+The following album, 1988's Ain't Complaining, was less successful but produced the number five hit "Burning Bridges".
+1989's Perfect Remedy became their first album since 1971's Dog of Two Head not to go top 20 in the UK.
+In 1990 the band scored their last UK top 10 single with "The Anniversary Waltz Part One", a medley of rock and roll classics to celebrate the 25th anniversary of Rossi and Parfitt's first meeting.
+The track was recorded for a new greatest hits album Rocking All Over the Years, which reached number two in the UK, while a follow-up medley "The Anniversary Waltz Part Two" appeared as a single at the end of the year.